onestsam/snort2pfcd/README.md

 <p style="margin-left:6%; margin-top: 1em">Differentiating
 between benign and malicious network traffic is difficult and, unfortunately, snort generates a fair amount of false-positives.
+Also, the snort IDS primary function is to log noteworthy network traffic and its authors did not necessarily intend for the logged addresses to be blocked.
-One will find that many established and trusted websites will also produce network traffic that appears (or is genuinely) malicious.
-To assist the user with filtering network traffic produced by various network entities, <b>snort2pfcd</b> will automatically resolve the offending ip address and display the DNS name in the
-<b>snort2pfcd</b> block log.
-Should the user decide that the
-offending address is trustworthy, the user can add the address, or alternatively, research and add the entire CIDR address block assigned to that network entity, to the whitelist.
+This being said, snorts rules are highly configurable and can be adjusted for more appropriate functioning in this context.
+To assist the user with filtering network traffic produced by various network entities, <b>snort2pfcd</b> will automatically resolve the offending ip address and display the DNS name in the <b>snort2pfcd</b> block log.
+Should the user decide that the offending address is trustworthy, the user can add the address, or alternatively, research and add the entire CIDR address block assigned to that network entity, to the whitelist.
 Whitelisted addresses or CIDR address blocks generating a snort alert will not be added to the packet filter block table.</p>

 <p style="margin-left:6%; margin-top: 1em"><b>snort2pfcd</b>